When Does the IRS Forgive Back Taxes? A Complete Guide

 - An audit assessment.

 Note that the IRS can suspend (pause) or extend the collection period under specific circumstances, delaying the CSED.
 For example, a CSED suspension occurs while the IRS reviews an installation agreement request or an offer in compromise application.
+In other words, the tax debt may not expire until slightly after the 10 year period ends.

 Currently Not Collectible (CNC) Status

 The CSED may also become relevant if the IRS places your account in currently-not-collectible status.
 Policy Statement 5-71 states that a financial hardship exists when a levy action by the IRS prevents taxpayers from meeting their basic living expenses.
-You have a financial hardship if the IRS’s Collection Financial Standards equal or exceed your income.
+You may also have a financial hardship if the IRS’s Collection Financial Standards equal or exceed your income.

 For example, suppose Taxpayer A’s income is not enough to cover back tax payments and their family’s living expenses, such as rent, food, and medical treatments.
 In this example, the IRS will report the account as currently not collectible and delay collection efforts until A’s financial situation improves.
 However, if the collection statute expires while the account is non-collectible, the tax debt will effectively expire or be forgiven.